 Business as usual is wreaking havoc on the Earth and causing a disruption in weather patterns.
 I know–you’re thinking, What can I do?
 I’m just one person.
-And I can’t make a difference.
+I can’t make a difference.
 And even if I did do something, there’s still China, India, all those other people, etc., etc. etc.

 Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.